Graduate Students

 Richard is a doctoral student in the Clinical Psychology program.
 He received his BSc. in Psychology (Behavioural Neuroscience) from the University of British Columbia in 2015.
 He completed his master’s thesis on how positive illusions buffer the association between attachment insecurity and relationship satisfaction in newlywed couples in Summer 2020.

-He is looking forward to starting his PhD project where he will be examining the themes present in couples discussion about their sexual problems.
+His PhD project is now underway; he will be examining the themes present in couples discussion about their sexual problems.
 Currently, Richard is completing two additional qualitative projects.
 The first explores how COVID-19 has impacted British Columbians in romantic relationships.
 The second examines the themes of newlywed narratives of couples with stable and declining marital satisfaction.

 Lauren McRae, M.A.

 Lauren is a doctoral student in the Clinical Psychology program at SFU.
-She completed her honours research project under the mentorship of Dr. Cobb in 2017, and graduated from SFU in 2018 (B.A., Hons).
-This past summer (2020), she completed her Master's program in Clinical Psychology.
+She completed her honours research project under the mentorship of Dr. Cobb in 2017, graduated with her B.A.
+(Hons) in 2018, and her M.A. in 2020.

 Click here to visit Lauren's Research Gate profile.